What is a hard money lender?

 - Borrowers can allocate less time to seeking financing and avoid rejection by a bank.

-How do I qualify a reputable hard money lender?
+How do I distinguish a reputable hard money lender from an unscrupulous lender?

 To distinguish a good short-term lender, be sure to check their Better Business Bureau (BBB) rating and ask a lot questions.
-Private money lenders have well-trained consultants who will walk you through the process and provide transparent, easy-to-understand answers.
+Good hard money lenders have expert loan consultants who will walk you through the process and provide transparent, easy-to-understand answers.

 Why can’t I just go to a traditional bank lender and get my deal done?